 One of the advantages delta-sigma ADCs offer over conventional ADCs is on-chip digital filtering.
-Combined with a large oversample ratio, the LTC2494 significantly simplifies anti-aliasing filter requirements.
+Combined with a large oversample ratio, the LTC2496 significantly simplifies anti-aliasing filter requirements.
 Additionally, the input current cancellation feature allows external low pass filtering without degrading the DC performance of the device.

-The SINC digital filter provides excellent normal mode rejection at all frequencies except DC and integer multiples of the modulator sampling frequency ( $f_S$ ) (see Figures 19 and 20).
-The modulator sampling frequency is $f_S$ = 15,360Hz while operating with its internal oscillator and $f_S$ = $F{EOSC}/20$ when operating with an external oscillator of frequency $F{EOSC}$ .
+The SINC digital filter provides excellent normal mode rejection at all frequencies except DC and integer multiples of the modulator sampling frequency ( $f_S$ ).
+The modulator sampling frequency is $f_S = 15,360$ Hz while operating with its internal oscillator and $f_S = f{EOSC}/20$ when operating with an external oscillator of frequency $f{EOSC}$ .

-When using the internal oscillator, the LTC2494 is designed to reject line frequencies.
-As shown in Figure 21, rejection nulls occur at multiples of frequency $f_N$ , where $f_N$ is determined by the input control bits FA and FB ( $f_N = 50$ Hz or 60Hz or 55Hz for simultaneous rejection).
-Multiples of the modulator sampling rate ( $f_S = f_N \bullet 256$ ) only reject noise to 15dB (see Figure 22), if noise sources are present at these frequencies anti-aliasing will reduce their effects.
+When using the internal oscillator, the LTC2496 is designed to reject line frequencies.
+As shown in Figure 17, rejection nulls occur at multiples of frequency $f_N$ , where $f_N$ is 55Hz for simultaneous 50Hz/60Hz rejection).
+Multiples of the modulator sampling rate ( $f_S = f_N \cdot 256$ ) only reject noise to 15dB (see Figure 18), if noise sources are present at these frequencies anti-aliasing will reduce their effects.